Skip To Content

 Book an appointment now

-4. Consider pairing your FHSA with other savings accounts
+4. Consider pairing your FHSA with other registered investments

 Hot tip: Save more money than you need in your FHSA?
 Not to worry.
 You can transfer any savings you don’t use to purchase your first home to an RRSP or RRIF, which will be taxed upon withdrawal according to the applicable rules.

 One final thought: While saving for your first home is a big step, and a great financial goal, you don’t want to sacrifice other savings goals you may have (vacation, retirement, your child’s college fund, etc.).
-Read our article to learn how different registered investments can help you achieve your goals.
+Review our comparison chart on how different registered investments can help you achieve different savings goals.

 5. Open an account early, then catch up on unused contribution room